Kyle Craig

 Kyle Craig is a fictional character and antagonist in James Patterson's series of novels featuring Washington, D.C. detective Alex Cross.

 Craig, a Special Agent for the Federal Bureau of Investigation, is initially a close friend of Cross and assists the detective in his high-profile investigations, and also occasionally asks Cross for help with his own cases.
 However, in the 2000 novel Roses Are Red, Craig is revealed to be a criminal who calls himself "The Mastermind", having organized a series of brutal bank robberies and murders.
 He is eventually brought to justice by Cross.
 From Violets Are Blue onwards, Craig is one of Cross' most formidable adversaries.
+In Double Cross (2007), Craig has escaped from a maximum-security prison in Colorado.

 In the film adaptations of Patterson's novels Kiss the Girls and Along Came a Spider, Craig is played by Jay O. Sanders.